Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 - Cross-functional influence on other C-level executives in the organization

-In other words, you can have both a head of product and VP of product in your company, and the VP would be the senior position.
+In other words, you can have both a head of product and a VP of product in your company, with the VP holding the more senior position.

 Senior product manager